 Evacuation Using Medication

 Certain drugs can speed up the rate that the body expels the tissue.
 When a drug is given for this purpose, it is called medication evacuation.
 Unless there is a strong reason not to use it, misoprostol is the drug of choice for medication evacuation.
 It is the drug of choice because it is relatively inexpensive and safe.
 It may be given orally, under the tongue, or placed in the vagina, depending on the type of miscarriage.
-Other drugs used for medication evacuation include methotrexate, or tamoxifen, but they do not appear to be any better than misoprostol.
+Other drugs used for medication evacuation include methotrexate or tamoxifen, but they do not appear to be any better than misoprostol.

 It is important to note that medication evacuation does not necessarily mean the tissue will be expelled immediately.
 In one study of women who used misoprostol for medication evacuation, 71% had fully expelled the tissue within 3 days and 84% by 8 days.
 For the remaining 16% of women, the misoprostol did not expel the tissue within four weeks of taking the drug.

 Surgical evacuation is reasonably safe and highly effective.
-Only 3% of women undergoing the surgical evacuation still had remnants of tissue after the procedure.
+Only 3% of women undergoing surgical evacuation still had remnants of tissue after the procedure.
 The vacuum procedure is generally safer than the one that uses cutting instruments; the procedure is faster, and there is less blood loss and pain with vacuum.
 Severe complications are rare, but damage to the uterus may interfere with the woman’s ability to become pregnant in the future.

 A miscarriage is an emotionally difficult experience, especially when the end of the pregnancy is not the end of the process.
 Women may choose to allow the process to proceed on its own or choose a medication or surgical evacuation.
-Women who wish to avoid the pain and bleeding of expectant management or medication evacuation may consider surgical evacuation performed by an experience medical provider.
+Women who wish to avoid the pain and bleeding of expectant management or medication evacuation may consider surgical evacuation performed by an experienced medical provider.